Calvary Episcopal Church (Pittsburgh): Cram on Calvary

-Stained glass in Calvary Church
+Stained glass

 Cram greatly disliked the stained glass of his contemporaries, John LaFarge and Louis Comfort Tiffany, and wanted his churches to reflect earlier medieval aesthetics.
 Having difficulty finding craftsmen to recreate such techniques in the United States, Cram often turned to English artisans for stained glass.
 Heaton, Butler, and Bayne of London designed twenty-three windows in Calvary Church, including the large transept window of early English saints, martyrs, and missionaries.
 Cram eventually discovered two important American stained glass artists in Pittsburgh with whom he could work.

-Pittsburgh's great innovator in stained glass was William Willet (1869-1921), the art director of Pittsburgh Stained Glass Company.
+Pittsburgh's great innovator in stained glass was William Willet (1869–1921), the art director of Pittsburgh Stained Glass Company.
 Willet's first window was installed during 1903 in First Presbyterian Church downtown, two years before construction began at Calvary Church.
 This window was celebrated as the first antique medallion window produced in the country to emulate medieval standards.
 Cram saw the window, was impressed by it, and hired Willet to work in Calvary Church.
 Willet designed the East (Passion) Window above Calvary's high altar, the Annunciation window in the Lady Chapel, and the third window in the nave's north aisle depicting The Greatest in the Kingdom.

-The second artisan in Pittsburgh significant to Calvary's stained glass was Charles J. Connick (1875-1945).
+The second artisan in Pittsburgh significant to Calvary's stained glass was Charles J. Connick (1875–1945).
 Connick originally worked under Willet at the Pittsburgh Stained Glass Company.
 He, having studied with Willet, was also a leader in the recreation of medieval stained glass techniques.
 Some of his best work is located in Pittsburgh, including Calvary Episcopal Church, where there are fourteen major windows plus sixteen lantern tower and twelve chancel clerestory windows by him in the church.
 Connick also designed several other windows located throughout the building.

 Other stained glass windows in Calvary Episcopal Church include works by Cox & Sons of London, England; Harry E. Goodhue Company of Cambridge, Massachusetts; Gorham Company of New York, New York; and Reynolds, Francis & Rohnstock of Boston, Massachusetts.